-During the year under review, the Company did not receive any complaint from Members.
-The average period of redressal of grievances is 7 days from the date of receipt of letters / complaints.
-There were no unresolved complaints as on 31st March, 2022.
+During the year under review, the Company received 1 complaint/letter from a shareholder which was duly attended.
+The average period of redressal of grievances is 7 days from the date of receipt of letters/complaints.
+There were no unresolved complaints as on 31st March, 2023.